adaptivui/tapestry-genetify/README.md

         ...
     </html>

-Uses a mixins to record the goal with label "addedToBasket" and score "3" on the link click.
+Here, the "addedToBasket" goal will be recorded with a score of 3 on the click event.

 Licence
 =======